 4) Check your analytics software for any major spikes in traffic, bounce rates, you may want to set up an custom alert for this.

-5) Create high quality content for your target audience first then search engines second.
+5) Create high quality content for your target audience first and search engines second.

 6) Check for duplicate content – your site may have been scraped of content and published on various spammy sites.